wavefrontHQ/docs/pages/doc/wavefront_api.md

 ### Managing the API Tokens for Your Organization

-As a Wavefront administrator, you generate API tokens for service accounts.
-As a Wavefront administrator, you can also view and revoke any API token for any user or service account in your organization.
+As a Wavefront administrator, you generate API tokens for service accounts and manage the API tokens for all user or service accounts in your organization.

 #### Generate an API Token for a Service Account
 You can generate API tokens for [service accounts](service-accounts.html) upon creation or at a later stage.
 To generate an API token for an existing **service account**:

 1. Log in to your Wavefront instance as administrator.